software-patterns/workshop/scratch/benchristel.md

 Technology has been reduced to a mere means in the name of "efficiency".
 But this is a false efficiency, because it has stripped technologists of the privilege of caring about what they do (replaced craft and a feel for the work with schedules, standards, laws), and so drained technology itself of inherent value.
-Most of the technological trappings of modern life, for all their polish and surface veneer, have no more personality or spiritual weight than the door of a public bathroom stall.
+Most of the technological trappings of modern life, for all their ornamentation and surface veneer, have no more personality or spiritual weight than the door of a public bathroom stall.
 The web of technology that holds civilization in place is just dead weight, a parasite that has grown so large that if it dies, the host dies.
 And with every passing year, the web spreads and thickens.